 24510/34501.
 Anthropology of Museums (=MAPS 34500, MAPS 34400).
 Using anthropological theories and methodology as a conceptual framework, this seminar will explore the organizational and ideological aspects of museum culture(s).
 The course includes visits to museums with guest museum professionals as guides into the culture of museums.
 Morris Fred

 28110.
-Human Origins: Milestone in Human Evolution and the Fossil Record (=BIOS 22265).
-This course aims at exploring the fundamentals of human origins by tracking the major events during the course of human evolution.
+Human Origins: Milestones in Human Evolution and the Fossil Record (=BIOS 22265, ORGB 33265).
+(PQ: Three quarters of Biological Sciences Fundamentals sequence, or consent of Instructor) This course aims at exploring the fundamentals of human origins by tracking the major events during the course of human evolution.
 Starting with a laboratory based general introduction to human osteology and muscle function, the latest on morphological and behavioral evidence for what makes Homo sapiens and their fossil ancestors unique among primates will be presented.
 Our knowledge of the last common ancestor will be explored using the late Miocene fossil record followed by a series of lectures on comparative and functional morphology, adaptation and biogeography of fossil human species.
 With focus on the human fossil record, the emergence of bipedalism, advent of stone tool use and making, abandonment of arboreality, advent of endurance walking and running, dawn of encephalization and associated novel life histories, language and symbolism will be explored.
 While taxonomic identities and phylogenetic relationships will be briefly presented, the focus will be on investigating major adaptive transitions and how that understanding helps us to unravel the ecological selective factors that ultimately led to the emergence of our species.
 The course will be supported by fresh data coming from active field research conducted by Prof. Alemseged and state of the art visualization methods that help explore internal structures.
 By tracing the path followed by our ancestors over time, this course is directly relevant to reconnoitering the human condition today and our place in nature.
-Zeresenay Alemseged
+Z. Alsmseged.

 29700.
 Readings in Anthropology.
 PQ: Consent of instructor and program chairman.
 Students are required to submit the College Reading and Research Course Form.
 At the discretion of the instructor, this course is available for either Pass or letter grading.
 Staff.
 Autumn, Winter, Spring.